juji-io/editscript/README.md

   steps needed to be considered.
 * Design a different API for the quick algorithm, since it is more suitable for detecting changes rather than producing editscript.
 Need to see some use cases.
-* Support other data types, if people want...
+* Support other data types as collection types, e.g. strings.
 * Explore other diffing algorithms

 ## References